• Skip to primary navigation

 The taste and aroma of black tea and Earl Grey can vary significantly, making them two distinct options for tea enthusiasts.

-Black tea has a robust flavor profile that is bold, malty, and slightly sweet.
+Black tea has a strong flavor that is bold, malty, and slightly sweet.

 In comparison, Earl Grey is known for its unique blend of citrusy bergamot, which gives it a complex yet refreshing flavor.